Earthquake Game

-The Earthquake Game was a college football game in which the crowd reaction after an important play registered on a seismograph.
+The Earthquake Game was a college football game in which the crowd reaction after an important play registered on a demonstration seismograph.
 Played in front of a crowd of 79,431 at Louisiana State University's Tiger Stadium on October 8, 1988, the LSU Tigers upset No. 4 Auburn 7–6.

 Background

 The game pitted Southeastern Conference rivals Auburn and LSU and was one of the more notable games in the Auburn–LSU football rivalry.
 Along with national rankings, the game also proved to be of great significance to that season's eventual SEC title.
 The stadium was filled to capacity and the game was being broadcast on ESPN.

 The game

 The game was dominated by defense.
 LSU managed only one drive of over 10 yards in the first half.
 The only score of the first half was a field goal by Auburn's Win Lyle with 1:41 to go before halftime.
 LSU made it to the Auburn 23-yard line midway through the third quarter, but a clipping penalty moved the team out of field goal range.
 On Auburn's next possession, Lyle kicked another field goal with 10:18 left in the game to make the score 6–0.